aquang9124/express-json-api/README.md

 ## Usage

-It is test-proven for a few features and will be useful for my feature projects.
+It passes all of the tests given and will be useful for quick implementation of log in and registration features.